disclaimer

 • Annulment

-A divorce and separate maintenance are quite similar, as both lead to the separation of both parties.
-In separate maintenance, the couple remains married but without certain marriage obligations to each other.
+Divorce and separate maintenance are somewhat similar, as both lead to the separation of both parties.
+In separate maintenance, the couple remains married without certain obligations to each other.
 Assets, child support, and debts may be divided, but the marriage remains.

-A divorce is finalized when a judge signs a Judgment of Divorce document indicating the dissolution of the marriage.
-The record of the judgment is documented by the Clerk of Courts in the county where the divorce was finalized.
-In Michigan, the dissolution of a marriage without children typically takes between sixty days to nine months.
-If children are involved, the finalization of the divorce may take between six months and a year.
+Generally, a divorce is finalized when a judge signs a Judgment of Divorce document indicating the dissolution of the marriage.
+The Clerk of Courts documents the judgment record in the county where the divorce was finalized.
+In Michigan, the dissolution of a marriage without children typically takes between 60 days and 9 months.
+If children are involved, the divorce's finalization may take six months to a year.

 Are Divorce Records Public In Michigan?

-Michigan divorce records are documented as public records under the state’s Freedom of Information Act FOIA.
-This act permits members of the general public to make requests for divorce records in the state.
-However, divorce records that are sealed from public access may not be obtained except by authorized persons.
-Divorce records may be sealed if it contains certain sensitive or confidential information about the bearer that could jeopardize their reputation, financial security, or safety.
+Michigan divorce records are documented as public records under the state's Freedom of Information Act FOIA.
+This act permits members of the general public to request divorce records in the state.
+However, divorce records sealed from public access may not be obtained except by authorized persons.
+Divorce records may be sealed if they contain certain sensitive or confidential information about the bearer that could jeopardize their reputation, financial security, or safety.

-After a divorce process is completed, the court where proceedings took place delivers the divorce records to the state for record-keeping.
-The public may access divorce case information as well as informatory documents containing basic non-confidential information on the divorce case.
+After the divorce process is completed, the court where the proceedings took place delivers the divorce records to the state for record-keeping.
+The public may access divorce case information and informative documents containing basic non-confidential information on the divorce case.

 • The name of the person involved in the record, unless said person is a juvenile